Moosa Bin Shamsher: Offering donation

-During the UK 1997 general election it was reported that Moosa offered the Labour Party and Tony Blair £5 million campaign donation.
-Although the party declined the donation the offer itself received a lot of media attention.
+During the UK 1997 general election it was reported that Moosa offered the Labour Party and Tony Blair a £5 million campaign donation.
+Although the party declined the donation, the offer itself received a lot of media attention.

 Brokering peace between Trump and Kim Jong-un

 Moosa claims that the historic 2018 North Korea–United States Singapore Summit, where Donald Trump had a meeting with Kim Jong-un, was brokered by him.
-A Zambian news outlet reported that Moosa enlisted the help of Paul Manafort Jr. and sent a hand-written letter to Donald Trump advising him to back-off from his standoff with North Korea.
-He claims that he wrote similar letters to Speaker of the House Paul Ryan, Prime Minister of Shinzo Abe of Japan, and Crown Prince Mohammad bin Salman of Saudi Arabia.
+A Zambian news outlet reported that Moosa enlisted the help of Paul Manafort Jr. and sent a hand-written letter to Donald Trump advising him to back off from his standoff with North Korea.
+He claims that he wrote similar letters to Speaker of the House Paul Ryan, Prime Minister Shinzo Abe of Japan, and Crown Prince Mohammad bin Salman of Saudi Arabia.
 In the news report, Moosa stated that he helped bring peace between the United States and North Korea because prior to Adnan Khashoggi's death, Moosa spoke to him on the phone and he told Moosa about North Korea's nuclear missiles and extreme military power.
 Moosa states that a confrontation with North Korea would result in a Third World War, which had to be prevented at any cost.

 Personal life

-Moosa is married to Kaniz Fatema and has 2 sons and 1 daughter with her.
+Moosa married his elder brother's sister-in-law Kaniz Fatema Chowdhury in 1974.
+His father-in-law was Abu Naser Chowdhury, the last Zamindar of Dulai.
+The couple have 2 sons and 1 daughter.
 His son Zubi Moosa is a lawyer.
 His son Bobby Hajjaj is a politician.
-His daughter is married to Sheikh Fazle Fahim, the son of Sheikh Fazlul Karim Selim.
+His daughter is married to Sheikh Fazle Fahim of the Sheikh family of Tungipara.
 Moosa is fluent in Bengali, English, and Urdu.